jobandtalent/ios-take-home-project/README.md

 ```
 Use it to compute the information needed for the list screen to be rendered (the list of jobs and the number of applicants). __How would you name this function?__

-14. By using the previous `AsyncResult` type, change the _apply_ action to be an asynchronous operation that takes one second to complete and can never fail.
+14. Extend the previous `AsyncResult` type with a `delay` function, and use it to change the _apply_ action to be an asynchronous operation that takes one second to complete and can never fail.
 15. `JobListViewController` is currently pushing `JobDetailViewController` on top of the navigation stack.
 What are the disadvantages of that approach?
-Provide a better API and future-proof solution to handle navigation more robustly.
+Provide a better API and future-proof solution to handle navigation more robustly, and to remove the direct navigation responsibility from `JobDetailViewController`.
 16. Apply further cleanup so that you feel the code is production-ready.
 Move things around and apply the architecture you feel more comfortable with.
-17. Add enough testing to be confident applying changes to your code.
+17. Add enough testing to be able to apply changes to your code with confidence.